WhatsApp.exe

 How to Tell if whatsapp.exe is Legitimate or Malware

-1. File Location: Must be in C:\Program Files\WindowsApps\5319275A.WhatsAppDesktop_[version]\ or C:\Users\[YourName]\AppData\Local\WhatsApp\.
-Any whatsapp.exe elsewhere is suspicious.
+1. File Location:: Must be in C:\Program Files\WhatsApp\WhatsApp.exe or C:\Users\Public\AppData\Local\WhatsApp\app-\WhatsApp.exe.
+Any other location is suspicious.

-Why Is whatsapp.exe Running on My PC?
+Why Is WhatsApp.exe Running on My PC?

 Reasons it's running: